plainkit/tags/README.md

 - `tags.SVG` lists every SVG element together with its attribute set and the collection of SVG global attributes.
 - `tags.MathML` is the set of MathML element names.

-Each index includes metadata with the upstream sources and the schema version we generated from.
+Each index includes metadata with the upstream sources and the schema version used during generation.
 You can compare the schema version to detect when the published data changes.

 ### HTML example